laurajul/laurajul.github.io/_projects/2018_multitouch.md

     </div>
 </div>
 <div class="caption">
-    A few glimpses into the creative process during the summer school workshops.
+    The tangibles on the multitouch-table during a fair.
 </div>